 September 11, 1946 to September 30, 1980

-The company purchased its first aircraft, an Army-surplus Douglas C-54 Skymaster, from the War Assets Administration on October 19th, 1946.
-It was flown to an American Airlines’ maintenance facility in St. Joseph, Missouri for conversion to civilian DC-4 specifications.
-On May 10, 1947, Seaboard’s newly modified and painted DC-4, NC58008 (Geneva Trader) was ferried to Newark to begin its historic first flight.
+The company purchased its first aircraft, an Army-surplus Douglas C‑54 Skymaster, from the War Assets Administration on October 19th, 1946.
+It was flown to an American Airlines’ maintenance facility in St. Joseph, Mo. for conversion to civilian DC‑4 specifications.
+On May 10th, 1947, Seaboard’s newly modified and painted DC‑4, NC58008 (Geneva Trader) was ferried to Newark to begin its historic first flight.
 Newark was selected, instead of LaGuardia, to ease the boarding of two horses bound for Italy.
 After fuel stops in Canada and Ireland it went first to Milan.
 Its arrival in Geneva, Switzerland marked the completion of the company’s first revenue flight.
-The fledgling company suffered a temporary setback a couple of months later on July 23, 1947 when two C-54's acquired by Seaboard were undergoing conversion to civilian DC-4 specifications in a hangar at the St. Joseph Airport.
-A fire started in an electric motor in an overhead door of the hangar and both aircrsft, N91077 and N91086, were destroyed.
+In May or June, the corporate office was moved to 16 Liberty Street, New York City.
+The fledgling company suffered a temporary setback a couple of months later on July 23, 1947 when two C‑54s acquired by Seaboard were undergoing conversion to civilian DC-4 specifications in a hangar at the St. Joseph Airport.
+A fire started in an electric motor in an overhead door of the hangar and both aircraft, N91077 and N91086, were destroyed.

 Seaboard also took opportunities to carry passengers throughout its history.
 The first passenger flight, which carried United Nations staff from Geneva to New York to attend the first General Assembly, took place in September 1947.
 The two flight attendants were borrowed from Transocean Air Lines as it would be another year before Seaboard established its own flight attendant department.
 One of the flight attendants on the first passenger trip, Laura Jane Boggess, later married the navigator on that trip, Henry Heguy.
 Most of Seaboard's passenger flying was done for other airlines under wet-lease contracts and for the U.S. government.
 It is estimated that approximately 500 flight attendants flew for Seaboard.
 More than 300 were hired during the Vietnam War.
 Their employment with Seaboard lasted anywhere from one trip to as long as 27 years.